Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 Wake Forest Stats and Trends

-- Wake Forest has played seven games, with four wins against the spread.
+- In Wake Forest's seven games this year, it has four wins against the spread.

-- The Demon Deacons have been favored by 16.5 points or more two times this season and covered the spread in one of them.
+- This season, the Demon Deacons have one against the spread win in two games as a favorite of 16.5 points or more.

-- Wake Forest's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Wake Forest has eclipsed the over/under in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- Wake Forest is 4-3 against the spread and 7-0 overall in games when it scores more than 31.6 points.
+- Wake Forest is 4-3 against the spread and 7-0 overall in games when it puts up more than 31.6 points.

-- When Wake Forest churns out over 443.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Wake Forest amasses over 443.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Demon Deacons have turned the ball over six times this season, four fewer than the Blue Devils have forced (10).
+- The Demon Deacons have six giveaways this season, while the Blue Devils have 10 takeaways .

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.